rafaeltmiranda/boardwalk-networking-terminal-game/README.md

 It allows multiplayer via Netcat with players being able to create separate game rooms and password protect them, allowing multiple instances being run simultaneously.

 ## Deployment
-We've provided the build.xml file so you can buil the Jar with "ant" on terminal.
+We've provided the build.xml file so you can build the .Jar with "ant" on terminal.

 ## Usage
 Run the program and connect the clients via Netcat to the IP of the machine where the .Jar is being run on, port 2929: "nc x.x.x.x 2929".